riatelab/potential/README.md

 [![R-CMD-check](https://github.com/riatelab/potential/workflows/R-CMD-check/badge.svg)](https://github.com/riatelab/potential/actions)
 [![codecov](https://codecov.io/gh/riatelab/potential/branch/master/graph/badge.svg?token=G8MZTHC9KQ)](https://codecov.io/gh/riatelab/potential)

-This package provides functions to compute potential models as defined by Stewart (1941).
-Several options are available to customize the models, for example it is possible to fine-tune the distance friction functions or to use custom distance matrices.
+This package provides functions to compute the potential model as defined by Stewart (1941).
+Several options are available to customize the model, for example it is possible to fine-tune the distance friction functions or to use custom distance matrices.
 Some computations are parallelized to improve their efficiency.